Sinmysize/LinuxRPC/README.md

 Run `linuxrpc run` to test if it works.
 If you do everything correctly, it should display the image(s) you added.

 ![alt text](screenshots/image-5.png)

+## Running LinuxRPC
+When all your configuration is done and you want to let it run in the background, you can do two things:

+### Command
+Run `linuxrpc start` and the RPC client should run immediately.

+### Systemd
+Run `systemctl --user start linuxrpc.service --now` and the RPC client should run immediately.

+### Reboot
+Once you reboot your system, open Discord and see if it immediately starts running.
+(This should work if you ran `systemctl --user enable linuxrpc.service` prior)